 The chicken rib meat taste is slightly different than that of chicken breast meat.
 This is because this meat has more myoglobin, which makes it more flavorful when cooked.

 The texture of the meat also varies but is generally chewier than breast meat.
-If you are accustomed to eating cooked boneless and skinless thighs or drumsticks, then the difference in texture will not be so pronounced.
+If you are accustomed to eating cooked boneless and skinless thighs or drumsticks, then the difference in texture will be less pronounced.

 However, standard chicken breast meat is often dryer than the meat from the ribs.
 Thus, leaving the rib meat in a dish makes it more tender and flavorful.